 1. Stick to a Solid Routine – Consistency is Key!

-Get a copy of the Master Routines & Schedules Ebook with suggestions (with times or without times) for newborns through preschool aged children.
+Get a copy of the Mastering Sleep & Schedules Ebook with suggestions (with times or without times) for newborns through preschool aged children.
 (Plus 70 pages jam-packed with good info on sleep, routines and all things little kids!)

 2. Don’t Try to Sneak Out of the Room